reubenfirmin/kdemo.cc/README.md

 # Kotlin.js + Tailwind + Kotlinx.html demos

-This project demonstrates a way to combine kotlin.js and kotlinx.html.
-This gives you a JSX-like way to build frontend UIs, without needing anything heavyweight like React (that said, no performance testing has been done on this yet.)
-This also uses kotlin-browser, a library that provides an update to the older org.w3c.dom classes provided in kotlin.js.
+This is a set of frontend experiments using Kotlin.js, Tailwind and Kotlinx.html.
+Typesafe UIs with a convenient DSL, and a better IDE experience - what's not to love?
+(This also uses kotlin-browser, a new-ish library that provides an update to the older org.w3c.dom classes provided in kotlin.js.)

 Status: weekend code, not yet used in production.